saud2410/capture-GP/README.md

-# capture-GP
+# capture-great-person
-Capture great person from other civ!
+This simple mod enables capturing great person.
+Collect enemy great person and become a prosperous empire!
+Note that your gp could be stealed too!